Frequently Asked Questions

 - What are the expectations of those selected?

 All accepted Leadership Quest class members must provide written support from their corporation, organization or association of employment to participate.
-The opening and mid-year retreats which take place in September and January respectively are mandatory events.
-The remaining months from October through June will include a full seminar day on the first Wednesday of the month from 8:30AM - 5:00PM.
-The locations will change month to month, as will the topics covered.
+Please review the detailed class schedule here.
 The attendance policy strictly prohibits more than 2 absences from seminar days throughout the program, which includes late arrivals and early departures.
 Undivided attention and interactive participation is expected from every class member as well as dedication to your immersion team project.

 - What is an immersion team project?